561-475-1831

 Contact an Experienced Medical Malpractice Attorney

-If you suspect you are the victim of medical malpractice, you need a skilled attorney to guide you through the process of pursuing the compensation you’re entitled to.
+If you suspect you are the victim of medical malpractice, you need skilled West Palm Beach medical malpractice lawyers to guide you through pursuing the compensation you’re entitled to.

 At Schuler, Weisser, Zoeller, Overbeck & Baxter P.A., we help medical malpractice patients regain their lives and take pride in supporting our clients through their post-injury journey.
 Our firm has spent years dealing with medical malpractice cases and tirelessly fighting for Floridians.
 With decades of experience, we’ll fiercely pursue the compensation you need and deserve to move forward.